 - The easiest is simply to stake down all four corners with tent stakes or garden staples, bunching the plastic a little to keep it from tearing every time somebody hits the slide.
 Garden staples are nice because they have slightly rounded tops and leave no exposed metal.
 Tent stakes, on the hand, extend deeper and may provide a more secure hold ⏤ just make sure they’re hammered all the way down so that nobody accidentally gets cut.

-- The second way to secure the slide is to roll the end of the plastic around a 2×4 board, which is then secured into the ground with two metal tent stakes.
+- The second way to secure the slide is to roll the end of the plastic around a two-by-four board, which is then secured into the ground with two metal tent stakes.
 This method provides the most secure hold for the top of the slide.
-Simply lay a 10- to-12-foot board along the edge of the plastic sheet.
-Wrap the plastic around the board several times and pull tight.
+Simply lay a 10- to 12-foot board along the edge of the plastic sheet.
+Wrap the plastic around the two-by-four several times and pull tight.
 Now drill a hole on each side of the board and hammer a tent stake through each so it doesn’t move.
 Similarly, some people like to wrap the bottom of the slide in a giant pool noodle to help slow down the sliders when they hit the end.

-Add Water And Shampoo
+Add Water and Shampoo

 With the slide in place, you’re just about ready to go.
 Either set up sprinkler(s) along the runway or turn the hose on at the top of the slide and run the water until it’s completely soaked.
 Depending on the desired speed of the slide, have the kids do a couple of test runs to see how fast the surface is.
 If it’s too slow, simply pour some baby shampoo the length of the plastic.
 Not only is it an effective lubricant, but it’s better for the environment than, say dish soap, and it won’t burn the kid’s eyes.